Pythm/ad-ElectricalManagement/README.md

 - Store heater consumptions after saving functions with hours of savings and the heater + total power in watts after finishing charging, both with the outside temperature to better calculate how many hours cars need to finish charging.

-#### Other configurations for main app
+### Other configurations for main functions
 Set a maximum kWh limit using `max_kwh_goal` and define a `buffer`.
 Buffer size depends on how much of your electricity usage is controllable, and how strict you set your max kWh usage.
 It defaults to 0.4 as it should be a good starting point.

 > [!IMPORTANT]
-> The maximum usage limit per hour is by default 5 and increases by 5 kWh if the average of the 3 highest consumption hours exceeds the limit.
-If the limit is set too low, it will reduce heating, turn off switches, and change charge current to as low as 6 Amperes.
+> The maximum usage limit per hour, `max_kwh_goal`, is by default 5 kWh.
+If the average of the 3 highest consumption hours exceeds this limit, it will increase by 5 kWh.
+If the limit is set too low, it may reduce heating, turn off switches, and change the charge current to as low as 6 Amperes.
+Please define a proper value for `max_kwh_goal` according to your normal electricity usage.

 Add tax per kWh from your electricity grid provider with `daytax` and `nighttax`.
 Night tax applies from 22:00 to 06:00 on workdays and all day on weekends.
 The app will also look for 'binary_sensor.workday_sensor' and set night tax on holidays.
 If your [Workday Sensor](https://www.home-assistant.io/integrations/workday/) has another entity ID, you can configure it with `workday`.

 In Norway, we receive 90% electricity support (Strømstøtte) on electricity prices above 0.70 kr exclusive / 0.9125 kr inclusive VAT (MVA) calculated per hour.
 Define `power_support_above` and `support_amount` to have calculations take the support into account.

-Set a main vacation switch with `vacation` to lower temperature when away.
+Set a main `vacation` switch to lower temperature when away.
 This can be configured/overridden individually for each climate/switch entity if you are controlling multiple apartments, etc.

-Receive notifications about charge time to your devices with `notify_receiver` with option `informEveryChange` to get notification every time calculation on chargetime has been performed, like charge limit etc. It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.

 ```yaml
   max_kwh_goal: 5 # 5 is default.